Stumie/stubatoo/README.md

 Unfortunately, this seems to be broken for the wine-prefix-order 'sketchupmake2017de-x64' (2024-02-25), because the application path contains a whitespace, which is handled incorrectly...
 #### Usage hints for Non-Debian systems: `bottles-noreqs` path
 If you e. g. run Fedora Linux, Arch Linux or openSUSE, and the script does not work for you on a regular basis, you might want to still try the script without any requirement installations.
-Also interesting on immutable distributions, like e. g.
-Fedora Kinoite.
+Also interesting on atomic/immutable distributions, like e. g.
+Fedora Kinoite
 1. Install [Bottles](https://usebottles.com/) via Flatpak.
 2. Start Bottles once, download at least one wine runner and close Bottles again.
 3. Then you might want to clone the stubatoo GitHub repository and install your wished wine-prefix-order _(here, in this __example__, it's 'sketchupmake2017de-x64')_ into a new Bottles bottle with a single line: